-On June 25, 2019, the San Francisco School Board voted to spend $600,000 to destroy all 13 of these murals.
-After an international outcry and outpouring of public opposition, on August 13, 2019, the School Board voted instead to spend $825,000 to permanently board over and cover the 13 murals with solid panels to hide them from view.
+On June 25, 2019, the San Francisco School Board voted to spend $600,000 to destroy all of these murals.
+After an international outcry and outpouring of public opposition, on August 13, 2019, the School Board voted instead to spend $825,000 to permanently board over and cover all of the murals with solid panels to hide them from view.

 The Great Constitutional Debate: George Washington mediates as Alexander Hamilton and Thomas Jefferson debate the United States Constitution - photo by Robert Cherny